This blog article compares and contrasts term life insurance with whole life insurance plans.

 - Premiums can be either monthly or annually (note that on average you can save 3% – 8% if paying annually)

-- Premiums are guaranteed for as long as the policy is valid – premiums for term however will increase at each renewal.
+- Premiums are guaranteed for as long as the policy is valid – premiums for a term however will increase at each renewal.

-Differences between Term and Whole Life Insurance
+Differences Between Term & Whole Life Insurance

-- A term plan is in force for as long as the premiums are paid and the final term has not expired, while a whole life plan is permanent coverage as long as premiums are paid up
+- A term plan is in force for as long as the premiums are paid and the final term has not expired, while a whole life plan is a permanent coverage as long as premiums are paid up

 - A whole life plan builds up a guaranteed cash value, a term life plan does not